An Interview with Ogedengbe Ikeoluwa

-Eventually, I figured that as much as these expectations are valid, God’s unconditional approval, irrespective of whether I got a First Class or not was much better motivation to succeed.
+Eventually, I figured that as much as these expectations are valid, God’s unconditional approval, irrespective of whether I got a First Class in Engineering or not, was much better motivation to succeed.

 5. What is your personal mission/vision statement?

 Well, as per personal vision/mission statements, I wouldn’t say that I have a fixed, fancifully crafted composition.
-I simply want to be all that God made me to be, period.
+I simply want to be all that God wants me to be, period.

-Of course, this has several components whose details are too broad to be unravelled on this platform.
+Of course, this has several components whose details are too broad.
 Furthermore, the vision/mission thing, although fixed as far as God is concerned, is constantly evolving in the realm of man.
 It becomes clearer as we go according to Proverbs 4:18.

 6. What drives you to success?

-I would say I am driven by my debt to the world – at least one person out there needs me to be who I was made to be.
-I am also driven by the intriguing life Jesus lived as a man and how much God has invested in mankind over the ages.
+What drives me to succeed is my debt to the world – at least one person out there needs me to be who I am and will be.
+The intriguing life Jesus lived as a man and how much God has invested in mankind over the ages also play a role.
 Simply put, God has invested too much for us to fail.

 7. What are your hobbies?

-I love watching football, seeing movies and taking long walks.
+Watching football, seeing movies and taking long walks are my favourites too.
 I really do love interacting with people on a level that makes them move from a state of psychological incapacitation to one of real emancipation and self-edification.